Metroid Prime 3: Corruption

 - A few minor glitches fixed.

-- Near the beginning of the game, there's a cutscene where Admiral Dane says "No!" rather than "Damn!", though the subtitles were not changed to reflect this.
+- Near the beginning of the game, there's a cutscene where Admiral Dane says "No!" rather than "Damn!", though in the subtitles, the word "no" is not seen.

 - On the first visit to Botanica in Eastern SkyTown, the room is full of Sky Puffers.
 "Dragoon" Battle Drones appear on further visits.